google/wasefire/README.md

 This project aims at making firmware development more accessible and secure by providing a platform for WebAssembly applets.
 See the [book](https://google.github.io/wasefire) for more information or the [quick start](https://google.github.io/wasefire/quick) section to get started.
+See [OpenSK](https://github.com/google/OpenSK) for a project using Wasefire.

 ### :warning: Disclaimer :warning: